craftercms/docs/source/reference/modules/engine/index.rst

 |

-System objects like ``servletContext`` cannot be exposed by adding them to a list, instead you will need to change the following configuration in the :ref:`server-config.properties <newIa-engine-configuration-files>` file:
+System objects like ``servletContext`` cannot be exposed by adding them to a list, instead you will need to change the following configuration in the :ref:`server-config.properties <engine-configuration-files>` file:

 .. code-block:: none
   :caption: ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/engine/extension/server-config.properties``